pimcore/pimcore/doc/Development_Documentation/01_Getting_Started/02_Directory_Structure.md

 The web root directory is the home of all public and static files like images, stylesheets and JavaScript files.
-It is also the place where each front controller (the file that handles all requests to your application) lives, such as the [production controller](https://github.com/pimcore/skeleton/blob/master/public/index.php)
+It is also the place where each front controller (the file that handles all requests to your application) lives, such as the [production controller](https://github.com/pimcore/skeleton/blob/master/web/app.php)

+### The `src/` Directory
+The Kernel class is the main entry point of the Symfony application configuration and as such, it is stored in the `src/` directory.

 For more information about the folder structure and the architecture in general, please have a look at the